jnitin/FLASK-REST-JSONAPI-Quickstart/README.md

 ---
 ## Content

-I took the [quickstart example of Flask-REST-JSONAPI](http://), and build 3 variations:
+I took the [quickstart example of Flask-REST-JSONAPI](http://flask-rest-jsonapi.readthedocs.io/en/latest/quickstart.html#), and made 3 variations:

 - quickstart1: the original version, written as a single python module
 - quickstart2: refactored into a python package